 We are still in the midst of the COVID-19 pandemic, so shadowing may still be limited at some facilities.
 Where it is available, demand will be high.
 Keep in mind that while you wait to shadow providers you can still reach out to healthcare providers to see if they have time to talk with you by phone or in a video chat about their careers.
 When you ask to meet, always show sensitivity to the fact that they may have added responsibilities at work due to the pandemic.
-Some will and may not be able to meet.
-But others will have and want to give time to you.
+Some may not be able to meet.
+But others will and will want to give time to you.
 You can always reach out and see if providers have time for, and interest in, a meeting — and they can offer the time they have and want to give!

 In addition, there are increasing opportunities to shadow virtually.
 Check out the following and find more!

 - Physician Assistant Shadowing Online

 If you do not have a personal connection with a health professional before shadowing, it often works well to ask this person to meet for an informational interview before you ask for an opportunity to shadow.
 This allows you to connect and develop rapport before shadowing.
 It also allows the health professional to commit to a short meeting with you before committing to the longer learning experience of shadowing.
 Please scroll down for frequently asked questions about shadowing.

 I have found it valuable to observe the interactions between hospital staff and between staff and patients.
 Seeing how all of these parts of the surgery process come together to form one cohesive unit has been very interesting.Katie Schleck, UW '17

 This is an accordion element with a series of buttons that open and close related content panels.

 Shadowing is highly recommended.
 Some health professional programs — e.g., most physical and occupational therapy programs — require observation hours.
 All health professional programs highly value shadowing experiences.
 Health professional programs want applicants to have learned from first-hand experience with healthcare providers what professionals in your field of interest do everyday.

 How can I find a health professional to shadow?